Ebaka716/searchV3/memoryBank/progress.md

 - Research page layout updated: Canvas is now central (70% width on load), EnhancedInput/dialogue is a resizable right panel (30% width on load), matching a modern productivity tool layout.
 - EnhancedInput now allows file uploads as context chips, integrated with dropdown, with modular removable chips and improved toggle UI.
 File upload bug with dropdown fixed by using a persistent hidden input.
 - **Card System Overhaul:** All major UI cards (e.g., TickerOverviewCard, StackedConversationCard) are now modular, compact, and use shadcn/ui components for structure and buttons.
 ConversationButton is a reusable, compact, shadcn/ui-based button for all stacked/conversation actions.
 Dialogue entry spacing increased for clarity.
 Placeholder cards are being replaced by real, styled components in all templates.
 All new cards/components use shadcn/ui primitives for consistency and accessibility.
+- **DividendsCard Complete:** The new DividendsCard is fully implemented and integrated.
+It uses shadcn/ui, Recharts, and ConversationButton for a robust, interactive, and accessible financial card.
+The card features a stat row with plus-bubble actions, interactive bar/pie/line charts, and a conversational button row.
+It replaces placeholder cards in the medium/large templates and is the new model for all future financial/stat cards.

 ---